 Complete light saber training with Darth Vader: The finale of the Jedi Training camp was light saber training.
 We taught the kids a variety of moves with their light sabers and then Darth Vader made a surprise appearance!

 The kids had no idea he was coming and were so shocked!
 We bought a Darth Vader costume for my husband Matthew to wear at the party.
 The costume we bought didn't come with a full mask, but thankfully a friend had one and let us borrow it.

 Every child got to fight Darth once and then we took a group photo.
 My only regret was not getting a photo of Elias and Darth – especially since it was his Daddy!
-It was really hot and I was just thinking of getting Matthew out of that plastic mask.
+It was really hot outside and I was just thinking of getting Matthew out of that plastic mask.

 Pin the Lightsaber on Yoda: One additional game I made was pin the lightsaber on yoda.
 This was a special request from Elias.
 I printed a Yoda coloring sheet, blew it up to 11×17, cut him out and glued him on some foam board.